Demographics of Louisiana: Languages

+Current

 Several unique dialects of French, Creole, and English are currently spoken in Louisiana.
 Dialects of the French language are: Colonial French and Houma French.
 Louisiana Creole French is the term for one of the Creole languages.
 Two unique dialects developed of the English language: Louisiana (Cajun) English, a French-influenced variety of English in which dropping of postvocalic /r/ is common; and what is informally known as Yat, which resembles the New York City dialect sometimes with southern influences, particularly that of historical Brooklyn.

-Both accents were influenced by large communities of immigrant Irish and Italians, but the Yat dialect, which developed in New Orleans, was also influenced by French and Spanish.
-Two varieties of Spanish—Isleño and Sabine River Spanish—are also native to Louisiana and date back to the Spanish colonial period.
+Both accents were influenced by large communities of immigrant Irish and Italians.
+The Yat dialect, which developed in New Orleans, was also influenced by French and Spanish.
+Two varieties of Spanish—Isleño and Sabine River Spanish—are native to Louisiana and date back to the Spanish colonial period.

-Renewed interest in the French language in Louisiana has led to the establishment of Canadian-modeled French immersion schools, as well as bilingual signage in the historic French neighborhoods of New Orleans and Lafayette.
+Renewed interest in the French language in Louisiana has led to the establishment of Canadian-modeled French immersion schools, and bilingual signage in the historic French neighborhoods of New Orleans and Lafayette.
 In addition to private organizations, since 1968 the state has maintained the Council for the Development of French in Louisiana (CODOFIL), which promotes use of the French language in the state's tourism, economic development, culture, education and international relations.

 In 1984, the international organization Alliance Française, which aims to promote the French language and Francophone cultures, set up in New Orleans with the creation of the Alliance Française of New Orleans, which is now the city's Francophone cultural center.

 In 2018, Louisiana became the first U.S. state to join the Organisation internationale de la Francophonie as an observer.
 Since Louisiana joined the Francophonie, new organizations have launched to help revitalize Louisiana French and Creole, including the Nous Foundation.

-According to the 2000 census, among persons five years old and older, 90.8% of Louisiana residents speak only English (99% total speak English) and 4.7% speak French at home (7% total speak French).
+In 2000, among persons five years old and older, 90.8% of Louisiana residents spoke only English (99% total spoke English) and 4.7% spoke French at home (7% total spoke French).
 Other minority languages were Spanish, which was spoken by 2.5% of the population; Vietnamese, by 1.2%; and German, by 0.2%.
-According to the 2010 United States census, 5.4% of the population age 5 and older spoke Spanish at home, up from 3.5% in 2000; and 4.5% spoke French (including Louisiana French and Louisiana Creole), down from 4.8% in 2000.
-Although current state law recognizes the usage of English and French in certain circumstances, the Louisiana state constitution does not declare any "de jure official language or languages".
-Currently the "de facto administrative languages" of the Louisiana state government are English and French.
+In 2010, 5.4% of the population age 5 and older spoke Spanish at home, up from 3.5% in 2000.
+4.5% spoke French, including Louisiana French and Louisiana Creole, down from 4.8% in 2000.

+State law recognizes the usage of English and French in certain circumstances.
+The Louisiana state constitution does not declare any "de jure official language or languages".
+The "de facto administrative languages" of the Louisiana state government are English and French.